 When it comes to thinking about the true cost of homeownership, you need to have a holistic view of all of the related expenses.
 At first glance, a mortgage payment might be less than your current monthly rent, but that mortgage is just the tip of the iceberg.
 For many people, the associated costs of homeownership might run as high as 50%+ of their mortgage payment.
 Ouch.

 Below is a list of homeownership expenses to get you started as you begin to think about buying a house.
-This doesn’t even take into account the additional cost of new furniture, upgrades or equipment (like lawn mowers) that new home owners will find themselves buying.
+This doesn’t even take into account the additional cost of new furniture, upgrades or equipment (like lawnmowers) that new homeowners will find themselves buying.
+In fact, here’s a comprehensive new house checklist of all of the things you will need to buy for a new house!

 One Time (Non-Equity) Homeownership Costs (6-12% of home value):